-- 2.6 BNDP has argued for development to be kept at an appropriate density, in keeping with the existing neighbouring pattern (see Policy HS6), while cognisant of the fact that the most efficient use must be made of valuable land.
+- 112. BNDP has argued for development to be kept at an appropriate density, in keeping with the existing neighbouring pattern (see Policy HS4), while cognisant of the fact that the most efficient use must be made of valuable land.
 This position is supported by CPRE in order to protect more of the AONB, some sites nearer to built-up areas should be developed at greater density.
-National guidelines are for 30 dwellings per hectare (dph) in rural areas though the TWBC Draft Local Plan states 'the density of residential development should have regard to the character of the area, including landscape, topography and surrounding built form.' - 2.6.1 The average density in the parish is much lower (Benenden village averages 10dph) and as a result BNDP has argued that density should vary depending on the location of the site and its impact on the AONB. - 2.6.2 Sites which would increase the coalescence between major settlements, in particular between Benenden and Iden Green, or Benenden and East End, thus reducing their separate identities, have not been allocated.
-This is a key characteristic in the AONB Management Plan. - 2.6.3 In the construction of new housing it is the BNDP's view that one of the factors that contributes most to the distinctiveness and character of the parish is housing density.
+National guidelines are for 30 dwellings per hectare (dph) in rural areas though the TWBC Pre-Submission Local Plan states 'the density of residential development should have regard to the character of the area, including landscape, topography and surrounding built form.'
+(TWBC Pre-Submission Local Plan Policy H 2). - 113.
+The average density in the parish is much lower (Benenden village averages 10dph) and as a result BNDP has argued that density should vary depending on the location of the site and its impact on the AONB. - 114.
+Sites which would increase the coalescence between major settlements, in particular between Benenden and Iden Green, or Benenden and East End, thus reducing their separate identities,

+- have not been allocated.
+This is a key characteristic in the AONB Management Plan (p.
+31; Objective S2 p.
+33). - 115.
+In the construction of new housing it is the BNDP's view that one of the factors that contributes most to the distinctiveness and character of the parish is housing density.
 New development should take account of the density of neighbouring housing in order to maintain the distinctive character of that settlement.
 Furthermore, the character of the development itself should comply with the design requirements specified in the BNDP Design and the Built Environment chapter and the policies contained therein.

-2.7 Policy HS6 Housing Density
+Policy HS4 Housing Density